 Note: The rate of natural increase is the rate at which a population is increasing (or decreasing) in a given year because of a surplus (or deficit) of births over deaths, expressed as a percentage of the base population.
 To calculate the rate, subtract death rates from birth rates, and then divide by 10.
 This rate does not include the effects of immigration or emigration.

 - In the Country Profile Worksheet, complete the profile of the United States.
 Define the indicators as they are mapped out on the worksheet.
 After completing the country comparison blocks, discuss.

-- Have students place a copy of the U.S. profile in their notebooks and complete a new profile each time they start a unit on a new country.
+- Complete a new Country Profile Worksheet for every country you study.
 Before you begin: Develop a hypothesis about the country’s population characteristics and use the mapping activity (Activity 3) to test your hypothesis.
 Compare each new country’s profile with the profile of the United States.

 As students learn more about the country, they can add other information from the Data Sheet (or other sources) to their profiles.